 Since the start of the pandemic, our client had been wanting to enhance their online e-commerce platform in order to stay up-to-date with their competitors.
 Their main objective had been to increase their online revenue and improve conversion rates.
-In order for them to reach their goals, the team and I had decided to perform an audit for the key pages (Product Results Page & Product Page).
+In order for them to reach their goals, the team and I had decided to perform an audit for their key pages (Product Results Page & Product Details Page).
 To help us improve the experience of the website, we had utilized Baymard Institute's best e-commerce practices.

 Modernize their online e-commerce to surpass their current competitors

 Wanting to improve on the sites accessibility scores, some content on the site was not very friendly to those who might have any sort of vision impairment.

 To start this audit off, we began by delving deep into the product results and detail pages.
 Our methodology involved going into the Baymard Institute website which houses over 1000 different guidelines for having a UX friendly e-commerce platform.

 Upon our first review of the site utilizing those guidelines, we found numerous usability and accessibility issues within the pages.